Using Velocity to compare 3 Teams

 Worth noting: I think most knowledge workers would be de-motivated by unfair comparisons.
 Even those teams who look better.
 Be careful here.

-What is the Goal or Purpose?
+What is the Goal or Purpose of the comparison?

 Why are you wanting to make the comparison?